US Release Date: 02-11-2011

 Gnomeo and Juliet

 I too remember Gnomeo and Juliet not being well received when released in theaters, and for the life of me, I cannot understand why.
 It is based on one of the greatest love stories ever written.
 It has a truly inspiring cast of voices that get to deliver some truly witty lines.
 It also has some great pop songs by Elton John.
 I was singing along to "Don't go Breaking My Heart."
-They occasionally change some of the lyrics to good comic affect, "Its a little bit runny, this pest-icide."
+They occasionally change some of the lyrics to good comic affect.
+Do you recognize this line, "Its a little bit runny, this pest-icide."?

 I am a garden person.
 I am not sure why.
 Perhaps it is our British ancestry, but I find it very therapeutic planting and watering my flowers and bushes.
 I also own a couple of gnomes as well as other lawn decorations.
 I am not sure if this influenced my opinion, but I loved this movie.